varunchopraa/Chatbot-Log-Data-Analysis/README.md

 The analysis and segregation were done using Pandas along with Elasticsearch, Kibana and Excelastic for indexing CSV files.

 The repo also contains _app.py_ which is responsible for starting the visualisation dashboard for the results of the analysis on localhost.
 The dashboard has been developed using Plotly's Dash framework.

+The dashboard can also be visited at <http://chatbotanalysis.herokuapp.com>.